All Episodes

 So it'll happen and be forgotten.

-Nothing's gonna happen here.
+Nothing's going to happen here.

 You have the news that could have been reported a year ago and been impactful in the election, but wasn't because of me.

-Then you have Benghazi.
+And you have Benghazi.

-So yeah, the Democrats are really good, but they've got willing accomplices in the media that will help them implement their media plans.
+So, yeah, the Democrats are really good, but they've got willing accomplices in the media that will help them implement their media plans.

 I know I wouldn't be if it were a Republican president and administration who had done this kind of thing and they come to me and say, Will you help us do this?